Advertisement

 No such thing materialized.

-Instead, according to Statista, 66.9% of the U.S. total wealth is now owned by the top 10% of earners as of the third quarter of 2023.
-The lowest 50% of earners own only 2.5% of the U.S. total wealth.
+Instead, according to recent data from Statista, approximately 67% of the U.S. total wealth is owned by the top 10% of earners as of the first quarter of 2025.
+The bottom 50% of earners own only about 2.5% of total U.S. wealth.
 This wealth gap disproportionately impacts the Latino community, where many work in undervalued and underpaid jobs, contributing to the cycle of economic inequality that continues to widen.

 The devaluation of labor, particularly in roles essential to our society, is a direct result of late-stage capitalism.
 It comes down to the power dynamics of our economic system, which thrives on the exploitation of essential workers while diminishing their worth.

 The fact is that the world would come to a screeching stop if people with thankless jobs all collectively decided to stop working.
 This was made clear during the pandemic when healthcare workers and others in essential roles were finally recognized for their indispensable contributions.
-But now, as the pandemic fades into memory, the appreciation fades with it, and these workers have once again been pushed to the margins.
+But now, as the pandemic has mostly faded from collective memory, the appreciation has faded with it, and these workers have once again been pushed to the margins.

 Housekeepers and General Cleaning Staff